fullmetaltac/interview_questions/unity.md

 ### What is a GameObject in Unity?

-`GameObjects` are the fundamental objects in Unity that represent characters, props and scenery.
-They do not accomplish
- much in themselves but they act as containers for Components, which implement the real functionality.
+`GameObjects` serve as fundamental containers for Components that define their functionality, representing characters, props, and scenery in Unity.

 ---